 - Topically bruised cabbage – Take whiter leaves of cabbage and gently go over with rolling pin.
 Then place on joints to reduce arthritis inflammation and alleviate pain.
 Found to be better than ice for joint pain.

 - Take a walk everyday – important for joggers who have knee joint pain.

 - Do Yoga – to increase flexibility and movement

 Arthritis Diet Foods to Eat

 - Eat a plant-based diet of whole grains, beans, vegetables, souos, nuts, and seeds and naturally pickled and fermented foods.
 These foods are alkalizing instead of acidic.
 And have fiber and nutrients to nourish the body, improve gut health and reduce joint pain.

 - Kuzu drink helps with digestion as well as neutralizes acidity.
 (Recipe)

 What Can Macrobiotics Do For Those Dealing with Physical Limitations?

 Being on a macrobiotic diet and lifestyle improves movement, digestion, and flexibility.
 Quickly, making a difference on your health and joint pain.
 On top of it, when you find joint pain relief, you feel better emotionally as well.
 Dealing with physical limitations is tough as you feel restricted in what you can do.
 So getting back that independence and physical ability, leaves you feeling inspired and ready to go.

 Are you dealing with arthritis and physical limitations?
-Then set up an appointment with Denny.
+Then set up a macrobiotic consultation in-person, Skype, or Facetime with Denny Waxman, macrobiotic counselor.
 Problems with arthritis and joint pain are one of the most common reasons people reach out and make appointments.
-Counseling sessions can be done in-person, Skype, or Facetime.
 Make an appointment and feel better today!